Understanding Executive Function: What It Is and Why It Matters

 3. Define Your First Action (30 seconds)

-For each priority task, identify the specific first step
+For each priority task, identify the specific first step needed to work on that task

 The Pragmatic Approach: A Moderate Structure